-Your credit report will be sent to you via the postal service or via a courier service approved by CIBIL.Q.
+It will be sent within 7 business days via Courier/ Speed Post/ Express Delivery.Q.
 What happens if I am not there to receive the report?

 The delivery service will make only two attempts to deliver the report at your address.
 If you are not there to receive it a second time then it will be returned to CIBIL and you will have to apply for the report all over again.Q.
 What happens if I have made mistakes on the application form?

 CIBIL will tolerate up to 3 mistakes on the credit report.
 If you make more than 3 mistakes then your application will not be processed.Q.
 What if I send the wrong details by mistake?

 If your details are wrong but match another person then the report will be generated and sent to them at your cost.Q.
 What happens if the address in my CIBIL account and the address proof don’t match?

 If your address proof does not match the one that CIBIL has on record then your application will not be processed.
 You can update your address by sending KYC documents along with any other supporting documents needed.Q.
 How can I pay for the credit report?

 You can pay for the credit report using a demand draft, credit card, debit card or through net banking.